 After the decking boards have acclimated properly, this builder laid the boards out on the deck frame so they could be artfully arranged, and matched for sizing and color and grain variations.
 Because this large deck has multiple deck boards in the same rows, it is important that any shrinkage in the width of the boards be matched up in each row.
 That way there is a uniform gap between rows of deck boards.

+If you are finishing your deck boards on site, keep it clean.
 Scrub-a-dub-dub.
-Next, this builder chose to clean the debris, dirt and any potential mold off of each deck board, to properly prepare it for pre-finishing.
+This builder chose to clean the debris, dirt and any potential mold off of each deck board, to properly prepare it for pre-finishing.
 This is an important, but sometimes overlooked step in hardwood deck construction.

 After the cleaned deck boards had dried thoroughly, a coat of hardwood oil finish was applied.
 Finishing hardwood decking with an oil finish, such as Penofin Hardwood formula, serves a twofold purpose; first it makes the decking look rich and beautiful, secondly it helps protect the deck boards from harmful UV rays as it completes its on-site acclimation.
 Using a coat of UV inhibitor helps protect deck boards in much the same way that suntan lotion protects a baby’s skin at the beach.